-It’s mid winter and that means Carnival is near.
-Although I’m not going back to Trinidad for Carnival this year, I’m always reminded of my first j’ourvet experience.
+It’s mid-winter and that means Carnival is near.
+Although I’m not going back to Trinidad for Carnival this year, I’m reminded of my first j’ourvet experience.

 J’ouvert (French pronunciation: [ʒuvɛʁ]) is a large street party during Carnival in the eastern Caribbean region.
 J’ouvert is a contraction of the French jour ouvert, or dawn/day break.

 I’ve only seen J’ourvet in Brooklyn and end results (and news) were never positive.
-Someone always got killed one way or another; at least that’s what the news portrayed it to be.
-In honor of Machel Montano’s song ‘The Fog’, the band’s theme was “We Foggin It!!”.
-In addition to the paint and powder, my cousins’ All-Inclusive J’ourvet Band: Syn City had a fog machine that everyone loved
+In honor of Machel Montano‘s song ‘The Fog’, the band’s theme was “We Foggin It!!”.
+In addition to the paint and powder, my cousin’s All-Inclusive J’ourvet Band: Syn City had a fog machine that everyone loved

 Parade Route?
 Hmmmm….I know for sure we weren’t by the Savannah like Red Devils and Red Ants, but the walk around Port of Spain in the wee hours of the AM was a totally different experience for me.
 I literally leaned on the trust of my cousins (there were a good six or seven of us).
 It worked out because in all of the fun, we still all looked out for each other in the midst of the crowd.

 The best part was my 18 yr old cousin making his own ‘j’ourvet debut’ as we sure threw a good chunk of paint on him.
-I understood the custom, but because I never participated, The throwing of paint and powder was weird for me.
+Although I understood the custom, the throwing of paint and powder was weird for me.
 I was more into the singing and dancing.

 No lie, the 4-5 hours that we were out there seemed like ALL night.
 My body ached from all the dancing, my feet hurt from all the jumping, but I had a great time!
-From spending time with family I don’t get to see as much, to making new friends, it was fun.
-Crossed fingers I’ll be in Port of Spain for #year30.
+From spending time with family I don’t get to see as much, to meeting new friends, it was fun.

 Have you played j’ourvet before?